Lacrymology/states/uwsgi/doc/index.rst

 How it works with NGINX
 -----------------------

-NGINX interacts with uWSGI through a socket (TCP or UNIX socket).
-When user send a request to NGINX, it follows the rule in its config file and if the rule is ``pass_uwsgi``, it passes (writes to specified socket) that request to uWSGI. uWSGI process the request (often to interpret Python, PHP or Ruby code), after that, it returns HTML, write it to above socket, NGINX reads it, does some another process (e.g. adding HTTP headers) then returns to user.
+:doc:`/nginx/doc/index` interacts with uWSGI through a socket (TCP or UNIX socket).
+When user send a request to NGINX, it follows the rule in its config file and if the rule is ``pass_uwsgi``, it passes (writes to specified socket) that request to uWSGI. uWSGI process the request (often to interpret Python, :doc:`/php/doc/index` or Ruby code), after that, it returns HTML, write it to above socket, NGINX reads it, does some another process (e.g. adding HTTP headers) then returns to user.

 Some following bits help correctly setting owner, permission for files:
-  - both NGINX worker process(es) and uWSGI worker process(es) need to read and write to socket by which they communicate.
+  - both :doc:`/nginx/doc/index` worker process(es) and uWSGI worker process(es) need to
+    read and write to socket by which they communicate.
-  - NGINX worker process(es) needs to read any files which it will serve directly (images, css, js ...) and any files it needs to pass to uWSGI.
+  - :doc:`/nginx/doc/index` worker process(es) needs to read any files which it will serve directly (images, css, js ...) and any files it needs to pass to uWSGI.
-    So, NGINX worker needs to read permission for the source code.
+    So, :doc:`/nginx/doc/index` worker needs to read permission for the source code.
   - uWSGI worker process(es) needs to read the source code files to be able to interpret them.
-  - If app supports user to upload file, it done by NGINX so the directory for upload must writable for NGINX worker.
+  - If app supports user to upload file, it done by :doc:`/nginx/doc/index` so the directory for upload must writable for :doc:`/nginx/doc/index` worker.
   - If app write to any file, uWSGI does interpret those codes so uWSGI worker needs write permission to where it needs to write.
-  - As ``www-data`` is often user who owns NGINX process and it can be config to own uWSGI worker process too, if app does not need to write file and support upload.
+  - As ``www-data`` is often user who owns :doc:`/nginx/doc/index` process and it can be config to own uWSGI worker process too, if app does not need to write file and support upload.
 Then these config can be simplify by set all source code files to owned by user ``root`` and